enthought/pyface/docs/source/testing.rst

 ===========

 GUI testing involves a slew of difficulties on top of what is normally encountered when writing typical unit tests.
-The cause of this is having to deal with the underlying event loop that drives the GUI.
+This is a result of having to deal with the underlying event loop that drives the GUI.
 Consider a scenario in which you have a simple :class:`~traits.has_traits.HasTraits` class and you call :meth:`~traits.has_traits.HasTraits.configure_traits` on it to start the application.
-Typically python execution stops at this point and control is passed to the underlying toolkit event loop.
-In a test context though, we need access to that event loop inside the test.
-To simulate and test GUI interactions, we need to be able to post events to the event loop, process them manually, and then make assertions about the desired behavior.
-Even further, the event loop is global state, and so great care needs to be taken in each test to pick up after itself to avoid interactions with other tests.
+Typically python execution stops at this point and control is passed to the underlying event loop.
+In a test context though, we need direct access to that event loop.
+To simulate and test GUI interactions we need to be able to post events to the event loop, process them manually, and then make assertions about the desired behavior.
+Even further, the event loop is global state.
+Therefor, great care needs to be taken in each test to pick up after itself to avoid interactions with other tests.
 This is still necessary even if the test fails.

 Pyface provides a few utilities that are useful in this process.
 Namely, :class:`~pyface.util.GuiTestAssistant` and